-Mahal; in the foreground a vulture finishes off a human corpse.
+the collapse of the entire eco-system.
+One shot reveals a crumbling Taj Mahal; in the foreground a vulture finishes off a human corpse.
 London is submerged in a sea devoid of blue.
 In the milder climate of the Arctic, a bedraggled group of refugees eke out an existence.
 The film aims to urge not just all governments, but all humans to declare a state of emergency.
-Through the archivist's physical and 'voice-over' presence, Armstrong investigates how runaway capitalism maintains as normative what it denies: an ecological violence that becomes a means with only catastrophic ends.
+Through the archivist's physical and "voice-over" presence, Armstrong investigates how runaway capitalism maintains as normative what it denies: an ecological violence that becomes a means with only catastrophic ends.

 I will analyse how The Age of Stupid dissects and dramatizes the problems of means and ends.
 Human consumption may well lead to an irrevocably damaged eco-system.
 Implicitly, the film follows James Lovelock's theory that the Earth is a living system which is capable of dying.
-The 'Gaia' hypothesis theorises that the planet and its entire biosphere is the larger organism inside which we live.
-This planetary structure is being put under great strain due to our human activity which is systematically degrading our life-support systems and overheating them.3 To follow how the film tracks human consumption (means) through ecological violence and still further disastrous ends, I will take Walter Benjamin's 'Theses on the Philosophy of History' (1940; 1969) as a point of departure.
-In the crucial paragraph VIII, Benjamin recommends declaring a 'real state of emergency'.4 His response was towards fascism.
-Differently, the call to recognition in The Age of Stupid responds to consumer, capitalist systems that continue to implement policies for non-sustainable growth in spite of compelling evidence that the resulting changes in global temperature threaten human and nonhuman lives.
-The means to ecologically degrading ends involves continued violence towards the environment.
+The "Gaia" hypothesis theorises that the planet and its entire biosphere is the larger organism inside which we live.
+This planetary structure is being put under great strain due to our human activity which is systematically degrading our life-support systems and over-heating them7.
+To follow how the film tracks human consumption (means) through ecological violence and still further disastrous ends, I will take Walter Benjamin's "Theses on the Philosophy of History" (1940; 1969) as a point of departure.
+In the crucial paragraph VIII, Benjamin recommends declaring a "real state of emergency" (Benjamin, 1969, p.
+257).
+His response was towards fascism.
+Differently, the call to recognition in The Age of Stupid responds to consumer, capitalist systems that continue to implement policies for non-sustainable growth in spite of compelling evidence that the resulting changes in global temperature